-B.Tech years, in order to achieve the set 2.4 goals Discuss the skills identified through rolestorming excercise by each one within their own group and improvise the list of skills L 1 G 2 CO2 2.5 Prepare a mind map based on the role- storming exercise and exhibit/present it in class SS 2 G 2 CO1 3 Prepare a presentation on instances of empathy they have observed in their own life or in other's life L 2 to 4 I 2 • Empathy CO2 4.1 Each student connects and networks with a minimum of 3 professionals from industry/public sector organizations/other agencies/NGOs /academia (atleast 1 through LinkedIn) SS 3 I 2 Workplace awareness Listening Communicatio n - interacting with people 4.2 Interact with them to understand their workplace details including • workplace skills required • their work experience • activities they have done to enhance their employability during their B.Tech years • suggestions on the different activities to be done during B.Tech years Prepare a documentation of this SS 3 I 4 Networking through various media including LinkedIn Discussion in groups Report preparation Creativity CO2 4.3 Discuss the different workplace details & work readiness activities assimilated by each through the interactions within their group and compile the inputs collected by the individuals Prepare the Minutes of the discussions SS 3 G 2 Preparation of action plan CO2 4.4 Report preparation based on the discussions SS 4 G 3 CO4 4.5 Perform a role-play based on the workplace dynamics assimilated through interactions and group discussions L 5 G 4 CO3 4.6 Identify their own goal and prepare an action plan for their undergraduate journey to achieve the goal SS 5 I 2 CO1
+B. Tech 2024 - S1/S2 and write about the SS Ι 1 • Skills required as a B. Tech graduate • Attitudes, habits, approaches required and activities to be practised during their B.Tech years, in order to achieve the set goals 2.4 Discuss the skills identified through role storming exercise by each one L 1 G 2 CO1 within their own group and improvise the list of skills 2.5 Prepare a mind map based on the role-G SS 2 2 storming exercise and exhibit/present it CO1 in class Prepare a presentation on instances of 3 Ι 2 L 2 to 4 • Empathy empathy they have observed in their CO2 own life or in other's life 4.1 Each student connects and networks • Workplace with a minimum of 3 professionals awareness SS 3 Ι 2 sector from industry/public • Listening organizations/other agencies/NGOs • Communication -/academia (at least 1 through LinkedIn) interacting with 4.2 Interact with them to understand their people workplace details including • Networking • workplace skills required through various SS 3 I 4 • their work experience media including • activities they have done to enhance LinkedIn CO2 their employability during their B. Tech • Discussion in years groups • suggestions on the different activities • Report to be done during B. Tech years preparation Prepare a documentation of this • Creativity 4.3 Discuss the different workplace details & work readiness activities assimilated by Goal setting -SS 3 G 2 each through the interactions within their Preparation of CO2 group and compile the inputs collected action plan by the individuals Prepare the Minutes of the discussions 4.4 SS 4 G 3 Report preparation based on the CO4